PrintReleaf/printreleaf-ruby/README.md

 #### Logging

-Be default, PrintReleaf does not perform any logging.
+By default, PrintReleaf does not perform any logging.
 You may provide a logger for PrintReleaf to write to:

 ```ruby
 require 'logger'